March 13, 2019

 To correlate the progress of the TBM, site conditions, topographical and geotechnical measurements is of paramount importance during tunnel monitoring in an urban environment.

 There are several databases available in the market to correlate the data.
 One of the most advanced software is Terramove.
-The database has been used to monitor many metro projects, one of the most recent being the Gold Line at Qatar.
+The geotechnical database management has been used to monitor many metro projects, one of the most recent being the Gold Line at Qatar.
 We store the following data in the database:

 Gold Line Metro Project is a part of Qatar Integrated Rail Project which is the key infrastructure project of Qatar National Vision 2030.
 Doha Metro will be one of the most advanced rail transit systems in the world when Phase I becomes operational by the end of 2019.

 The east-west Gold (Historic) Line is the largest line of the project and extends from Ras Abu Aboud in the east, crosses Msheireb Major Station, and reaches Sport City in the west (near Aspire Zone).
 It consists of twin tunnels of an approximate length of 16 km, with ten underground stations namely Ras Abu Aboud, Qatar National Museum, Souq Waqif, Bin Mahmoud, Al Sadd, Joaan, Al Sudan, Al Waab, Sport City and Al Aziziyah.

 Six TBMs were deployed to carry out ~ 32 km of tunnelling at an average depth of 20 m below ground.
 24-Cross Passages and one Emergency Exit have also been constructed in the project.

 Have you ever wondered how the tunnel subways are constructed and how the Gotthard Base Tunnel might have been excavated?

 Tunnel Boring Machine(TBM) also known as a “mole”, as the name suggests is simply a machine assembled using sophisticated types of equipment for excavating tunnels with the help of a variety of soil and rock strata.